DSEA has a deep respect for iconic and historic periods of architecture, with over 20 years of experience in historic preservation.

 - Mediterranean Revival (1920-35)

-DSEA has also integrated Greene & Greene style, the forefathers of the early Craftsman movement, into a non-historic residence, and remodeled a contemporary residence into a Craftsman-influenced design.
-We can also blend historic elements and proportions into contemporary architecture, responding to current day modes of design with long lasting elements of the past which yield a sense of permanence.
+DSEA has also integrated Greene & Greene style (adapted from the forefathers of the early Craftsman movement) into a non-historic residence, and remodeled a contemporary residence into a Craftsman-influenced design.
+We also have the ability and innovative skills to blend historic elements and proportions into contemporary architecture, responding to current day modes of design.
+Together with long-lasting elements of the past, we continue to yield a sense of permanence for the future.